Non-Obvious Manipulability for Single-Parameter Agents and Bilateral Trade

-We know already that NOM cannot simultaneously guarantee these three properties \cite{Troyan2020}.
-We here ask the extent to which a subsidy of $\alpha$, guaranteeing that the buyer pays at least a fraction 1/$\alpha$ of the payment that the seller receives upon trade (a.k.a., $\alpha$-WBB), would allow to obtain NOM, efficiency and IR.
+An impossibility result from \cite{Troyan2020} tells us that NOM cannot guarantee these three properties simultaneously, so we investigate the extent to which a multiplicative subsidy of $\alpha$, which guarantees that we never pay the seller more than an $\alpha \ge 1$ factor of what we receive from the buyer (i.e., $\alpha$-WBB), allows us to obtain NOM, efficiency, and IR simultaneously.

-The proof of this theorem actually highlights a more fine grained and dichotomous state of affairs.
-The toolkit developed to prove our first two main theorems can independently handle best-case labels (BNOM) and worst-case labels (WNOM).
-We use our result for single-parameter agents to characterise the monotone restriction of an allocation function $f$ guaranteeing efficiency and BNOM (WNOM, respectively) for both the buyer and the seller.
-We prove that the incentive-compatibility constraints for the monotone BNOM restriction immediately yields unbounded $\alpha$ as we can conclude by our explicit payment formula that the buyer pays $0$ for each of her best labels whereas the seller needs to receive a positive payment for all of her best labels.
-For WNOM, instead we observe that whilst incentive compatibility does not require infinite subsidies, the infinite $\alpha$ is implied by the validity constraints for the worst labels.
+The approach developed in the first two main theorems can be applied to characterise BNOM and WNOM independently.
+For our third main result we first characterise the monotone restrictions of a given allocation function that will guarantee efficiency, IR, and either BNOM or WNOM.
+For the former the unbounded $\alpha$ is implied by the incentive-compatibility constraints: using the explicit payment formulae we show that the buyer must receive the item for free while the seller must receive some positive payment in each of their respective best case profiles.
+For the latter it is implied by the labelling validity constraints.